Estimated reading time: 8 minutes

-The ideal (average) humidity levels for crested geckos range from 70 to 80 percent although humidity levels of 50 percent can be tolerated.
-It’s even recommended to let the humidity level drop gradually until it reaches about 50 percent.
+The ideal (average) humidity levels for crested geckos range from 70 to 80 percent, although crested geckos can tolerate humidity levels of 50 percent.
+It’s even recommended to let the humidity level drop gradually until about 50 percent.
 This will prevent bacterial and fungal growth in your terrarium.

-Although humidity levels above 80 percent are sometimes recommended to help with shedding they’re not ideal and will hurt your crested gecko’s health when you expose them to such high levels for a long time without lowering the humidity.
+Although humidity levels above 80 percent are sometimes recommended to help with shedding, they’re not ideal.
+They will hurt your crested gecko’s health when you expose them to such high levels for a long time without lowering the humidity.

 Measuring the humidity levels

 One of the essentials on your shopping list for your crested gecko should be a hygrometer.
 This is a device that measures the humidity levels in a terrarium.
-Just like a thermometer, a hygrometer tells you what percentage of relative humidity is in the air.
-Hygrometers come in an analog or a digital version and there are even devices that combine a hygrometer and a thermometer two-in-one.
+Like a thermometer, a hygrometer tells you what percentage of relative humidity is in the air.
+There are analog and digital hygrometers.
+Some brands even have devices that combine a hygrometer and a thermometer.

-If you don’t know which one to choose, I suggest you get a digital hygrometer or a two-in-one.
-You should be aware that some crested gecko kits, like the habitat kits from Exo Terra, come with an (analog) hygrometer which is fine to start with.
+If you don’t know which one to choose, I suggest getting a digital hygrometer or a two-in-one.
+However, you should be aware that some crested gecko kits, like the habitat kits from Exo Terra, come with an (analog) hygrometer, which is fine.

 How To Create a Humid Vivarium

-There are different factors that come into play when creating a humid terrarium.
-Some of these factors can be easily influenced while others require more advanced knowledge.
+Different factors come into play when creating a humid terrarium.
+You can easily influence some of these factors while others require more advanced knowledge.